01-PETER-ROSS-1.jpg

 PR: Yes.
 These were PCBs, the polychlorinated biphenyls.
 They were banned in Canada in 1976.
 They are very persistent, heat resistant, thick oils that we used to see in transformers for the electric industry and some other applications.
 But they're still around, and they're a real problem at the top of the food chain because they bio-magnify in food webs, and we can’t get rid of them from our bodies very easily.
 We were working with colleagues here in the laboratory and also in the field to get biopsies from free ranging killer whales.
 We got biopsies from 47 animals.
 It’s in the blubber that we find these sorts of chemicals, and we're not only able to measure the chemicals in that blubber, but we're able to relate it to their age, their sex and their feeding ecology.

-killer whales were essentially the most PCB-contaminated marine mammals on the planet.
+We had a very strong insight into what it meant in terms of the biology of the animal and that was very, very important.
+We published that story twelve years ago now.
+That was the publication that showed that the transient killer whales and the southern resident killer whales were essentially the most PCB-contaminated marine mammals on the planet.
 Transient killer whales had three times higher level than the beluga whales in the Saint Lawrence.
 Until that, those beluga were thought to be the most contaminated.
 That story had resonance internationally and here in the region.
 We quickly set about trying to figure out why they were so contaminated, and whether it was affecting their health.
 Over the last twelve years our work has helped to answer a lot of those questions.

-CL: When you’re look at the way that our social behaviour and industrial activity affect nature, do you feel this sort of research helps us gauge the successes and failures of society?
+CLWhen you’re look at the way that our social behaviour and industrial activity affect nature, do you feel this sort of research helps us gauge the successes and failures of society?

 PR: Well there's no question.
 There’s no industrial sector that would say, “Hey, that chemical that I produced has a benefit for killer whales.”
 None of these chemicals were designed to end up in killer whales.
 What killer whales are reminding us of are our mistakes.
 Our failures from a regulatory or a risk assessment stand point.
 Or maybe just a failure to pay attention and care about what's happening in the oceans.

-CL: That's probably something a lot of scientists that work with specific species across Canada would agree with.
+CLThat's probably something a lot of scientists that work with specific species across Canada would agree with.
 I've spoken with scientists who are working on the rapid disappearance of caribou in Alberta.
 They say that caribou are the canary in the coalmine and help us understand the impacts of large industrial projects on the entire ecosystem.

 PR: Well that's right.
 But unfortunately there's one problem with the canary in the coalmine analogy.
 Miners had to rely on the canary dying to warn them there was a problem with methane or carbon dioxide.
 In dying, the canary provided a warning for humans.
 If we're going to wait for the caribou or the killer whales to die to save ourselves, then I would argue it's too late.
 These animals have such important needs in terms of habitat, they are not going to give us advance warning of a looming threat to humans, they're going to tell us it's too late.